 Other popular months to stop drinking include September and October, which you’ll often see referred to as Sober September and Sober October.
 But really, you can do a dry challenge any month of the year.

 Even taking a short hiatus from drinking alcohol can result in better quality sleep.
-In fact, according to 2015 research out of the University of Sussex, 62% of Dry January participants reported better sleep.
+According to 2015 research out of the University of Sussex, 62% of Dry January participants reported better sleep.

 “Appreciating the various ways in which alcohol can disrupt sleep, it makes sense that taking a break from drinking can result in more restful nights,” says Laing.